lionkor/BeamMP-Server-Docs/NewLua.md

 # Introduction

+BeamMP-Server release v3.0.0 does some drastic changes to the way the Lua plugin system works.
+There is no way to use the old lua with a new server, so you'll have to migrate.

 The Server's Plugin system uses [Lua 5.3](https://www.lua.org/manual/5.3/).
-This section details how to get started writing plugins, teaches some basic concepts and gets you started with your first plugin. **It is recommended you read this section even if you know the pre-v2.4.0 system, as a few things changed drastically**.
+This section details how to get started writing plugins, teaches some basic concepts and gets you started with your first plugin. **It is recommended you read this section even if you know the pre-v3.0.0 system, as a few things changed drastically**.

-For a migration guide from pre-v2.4.0 lua, go to the section ["Migrating from old Lua"](#migrating-from-old-lua).
+For a migration guide from pre-v3.0.0 lua, go to the section ["Migrating from old Lua"](#migrating-from-old-lua).

 ## Directory Structure